 - You need to move out of the county/state for your employment

-If you wish to pursue early termination of your probation in California, consult with experienced California criminal defense attorney Dominic J. Lombardo immediately by calling 619-457-6075 to schedule your appointment today.
+If you wish to pursue early termination of your probation in California, consult with an experienced California criminal defense attorney.
+Contact San Diego probation attorney Domenic J. Lombardo today at (619) 232-5122 for a free and confidential consultation.